- About Us

 Emanuel Hebrew Rest, a pioneer cemetery on a tree-shaded acre in the city’s hospital district, is Fort Worth’s oldest Jewish institution.
 The land, at 1414 S. Main Street, was deeded to the “Israelites” of the city in February 1879 by civic figure John Peter Smith.

 The oldest grave at Hebrew Rest belongs to a four-year-old girl who died in November 1879.
-Also buried in Hebrew Rest are four Civil War veterans, one rabbi, and A.L.
+Also buried in Hebrew Rest are six Civil War veterans, one rabbi, and A.L.
 Neiman, the co-founder of the Neiman Marcus stores.

 Both of the city’s Jewish congregations utilized the cemetery until 1909 when Ahavath Sholom purchased land on University Drive for an Orthodox cemetery.
 The Emanuel Hebrew Association, a volunteer cemetery society, tended the premises until 1962 when Beth-El became the official caretaker.